AFToL and WASABI

 Prior to the phylogenetic analysis, data sets are tested for congruence.
 Sequences that cause conflict between data sets are excluded to ensure compatibility between the alignments.

-(5) Phylogenetic Analysis (Work in progress)
+(5) Phylogenetic Analysis

 Data sets that have been verified for congruence are analyzed on a regular schedule.
 Single gene data sets, as well as selected combinations, are analyzed using a variety of methods, such as Maximum Parsimony, Maximum Likelihood, and Bayesian MCMC.
 Support is estimated with Bootstrap, Bayesian posterior probabilities, and Bayesian Bootstrap.
 The results are available for the participants of AFToL using the web interface.